skip to main content

 3.1

 Disclosure is imperative if the faculty member directs students in a research area and, as a result, the faculty member intends to realize financial gain.
-An example is a research area within the ambit of a business in which the faculty member has a significant ownership interest or is employed by or acts as a consultant for the business.
-Any involvement of undergraduates, graduate students, or postdoctoral scholars in the outside professional activities of the faculty member directing the student's or postdoc's research must be reviewed by the Office of Research Compliance and specifically approved, in advance, by the division chair and vice provost.
-The student or postdoctoral scholar must also sign the written disclosure to signify understanding of the issues involved.
+An example is a research area within the ambit of a business in which the faculty member has a Significant Financial Interest5 or is employed by or acts as a consultant for the business.
+Any involvement of undergraduates, graduate students, or postdoctoral scholars in the outside professional activities of the faculty member directing the student's or postdoc's research must be reviewed by the Office of Research Policy and specifically approved, in advance, by the division chair and vice provost, as applicable.
+The student or postdoctoral scholar must also sign a written Lab Member Disclosure to signify understanding of the issues involved.

 3.2

-Disclosure is mandatory if the faculty member has a Significant Financial Interest in or a commitment to a for profit, not-for-profit, or governmental entity (Entity) that is related to or overlaps with the faculty member's institutional responsibilities.
+Disclosure is mandatory if the faculty member has a Significant Financial Interest in or a commitment to a for-profit, not-for-profit, or governmental entity (Entity) that is related to the faculty member's duties or expertise in their position at Caltech (i.e., institutional responsibilities).

 3.3

-Disclosure is mandatory if the faculty member is to receive sponsored support for research from a business for which the faculty member is a consultant, or in which the faculty member has a significant financial interest.
+Disclosure is mandatory if the faculty member is to receive sponsored support for research from or have another relationship with an Entity for which the faculty member is a consultant, or in which the faculty member has a significant financial interest.

 4.0 Conflict of Interest Requirements Imposed by Federal Agency Sponsors